SpaceKittie/X-Ray/README.md

 ### 3. Disease Detection
 ![Disease Detection](demo/Disease%20Demo.png)
-*Detection of dental conditions with confidence scores and locations*
+*Detection of dental conditions and locations*

 Each phase builds upon the previous one, using transfer learning to improve accuracy:
 - Quadrant detection establishes the basic dental X-ray features